 The day before my Birthday, the friend casually texted me saying he might have a surprise “if it comes out right”, and asked if I will be home around dinner time the following day.
 His inquiry seemed rather ambiguous, so I dismissed it as a common courtesy.
 I was quite surprised when he, his wife and daughter appeared at my doorstep with a cake box.
-After a short visit and many thanks on my part they left and I had the Kiev – a Soviet classic hazelnut flavored cake with an offensive amount of butter, sugar and a rich nutty chewy filling.
+After a short visit and many thanks on my part they left and I had the Kiev – a Soviet classic hazelnut flavored cake with an offensive amount of butter, sugar and a rich nutty chewy filling all to myself.
 Finding such a cake under a glass of a Japanese pâtisserie is impossible.
 As a consequence, my friend’s wife, an experienced home baker, made one from scratch!

 Being a beer connoisseur, I immediately started thinking about beers that could work well with the cake flavors and took upon myself the mission to do as many beer and cake pairings as I can.
 Here are my tasting notes: